 Rehabilitative treatments for complete and incomplete spinal cord injury include:

-Complete and incomplete spinal cord injuries have different functional outcomes and recovery prognoses; however, there are ways to manage the setbacks of either type of SCI while continuing to live a very fulfilling life.
+Complete and incomplete spinal cord injuries have different functional outcomes and prognoses; however, there are ways to manage the challenges of either type of SCI and significantly improve your quality of life.

-Hopefully, this article helped you understand the differences between complete and incomplete spinal cord injuries.
-Good luck!
+We hope this article helped you understand the differences between a complete and incomplete spinal cord injury.

 Photos from top to bottom: iStock/antonio_diaz/trumzz/Motortion